fragarco/abasm/docs/en/abasm.md

 # Introduction

 ABASM is a cross-assembler specifically designed for the Amstrad CPC platform and its Z80 CPU.
 Developed in Python 3, its main goal is to provide a lightweight and highly portable tool for programmers interested in writing assembly code for this classic 8-bit platform.
 With no external libraries or third-party tools required, ABASM can run on any system with a Python 3 interpreter.
-Additionally, the project includes other tools, also written in Python and with no dependencies, to package the assembler’s output into DSK or CDT files.
+Additionally, the project includes other tools, also written in Python and with no dependencies, to package the assembler’s output into DSK or CDT files for example, o to create a basic project structure (ASMPRJ).

 ABASM is based on the fantastic pyZ80 project, initially created by Andrew Collier and later modified by Simon Owen.